kiwi0fruit/jats/README.md

 * UPPERCASE if 0.9 ≤ |x|,
 * lowercase if 0.3 ≤ |x| < 0.9,
 * axis is skipped if 0.00 ≤ |x| < 0.3,
-* notation example: ENTRrAd(ERr,er,ebg,EAd,-Av), INtrad(IR,ead,-Av),
+* notation example: ENTP-ERrAd(ERr,er,ebg,EAd,-Av), INtrad(IR,ead,-Av),
-* ENTRrAd is obtained from 8 FZA4 axes via non-linear mapping.
+* ENTP-ERrAd is obtained from 8 FZA4 axes via non-linear mapping.

 ### 11.9 Bright/deep rainbow colors to plot 16 probability density functions on a single image